All VCKC Hosted Events

 Learn to paddle a canoe by yourself, even in windy and rough conditions.
 You’ll adapt the paddling stokes learned in the Basic Tandem course to solo paddling while sitting in the centre of a canoe.
 You’ll gain independence as you enhance your understanding of how a canoe responds to each paddle stroke.
 By completing this course you’ll be able to branch out to the other courses the club offers, such as ocean tripping and the advanced tandem and solo courses

 Capsizes and rescues are part of the course.
 All paddlers require a dry- or wet suit, these can be rented in town.
-Sports Rent Coastal or dive shops have rentals available. .
+Sports Rent Coastal or dive shops have rentals available.
+Please bring drinks, snacks, lunch and a change of clothes to the course.

 Topics include: